WebAssembly/spec/proposals/gc/MVP.md

     - and `N = |<subtype>*|-1`
     - and `<ctxtype>*  = (rec <subtype>*).0, ..., (rec <subtype>*).N`

-* a sequence of subtype's is valid of each of them is valid for their respective index
+* a sequence of subtype's is valid if each of them is valid for their respective index
   - `<subtype0> <subtype>* ok($t)`
     - iff `<subtype0> ok($t)`
     - and `<subtype>* ok($t+1)`